It all started with some AMAZING huckleberry bear claws… 🤤

 The Salish Tribe

-One of the prominent, early tribes in this area was that of the Salish People.
+One of the prominent, early tribes in this area was the Salish People.
 I loved how many of the local signs are written in both English and Salish.
 It is a beautiful language to see written.
 It looks almost Cyrillic (Russian) but is actually completely unique to this tribe.
-I found a neat book that gives a Salish glossary.
+I was also able to purchase a cool book that gives a Salish glossary.

 Our evening with the Hells Angels 😮